 Guinness Global Investors Board of Directors (the Board) is the most senior body in our corporate governance structure and has complete oversight of the firm's activities, strategy, and objectives, including our approach to climate issues.
 As Guinness Global Investors has grown, we have evolved our governance structure and oversight of risk by implementing additional committees involving members from across the business with the relevant skillsets and decision-making abilities.
 All directors, portfolio managers, and key staff from all departments sit on the Monthly Management Committee, our main executive decision-making body, providing broad oversight of material matters.
-We have recently appointed a Head of Investment Risk to further develop and strengthen our oversight and risk management functions.
-COVERNANCE
+We appointed a Head of Investment Risk to further develop and strengthen our oversight and risk management functions.
+Following this, in 2024 we established an Investment Risk Committee.